TEACHING SPECIAL EDUCATION

 Repeatedly, determined parents have proven themselves to be able to insure an appropriate education for a child by following the step-by-step instructions for effective parent advocacy spelled out in our LD Reference Book.
 The reference book offers suggestions for additional classroom interventions including what to do, and how to do it.

 If you are serious about becoming an advocate for children with learning disabilities, or other special needs, you might consider taking some online courses.
-And if you are interested in becoming a teacher of special education, you might consider these special education masters programs.

 Leave Teaching Special Education go to Rearing Successful Children